009

-Purpose that doesn’t hold
+Purpose that doesn’t last

-I questioned the meaning of life more times than I can count.
-And every time I went looking for an answer, I landed on the same word: Purpose.
-It's a term people throw around like it's self-explanatory.
-But the more it's used, the less it actually means.
-Even a simple Google search reveals the problem:
+I've questioned the meaning of life more times than I can count.
+Life struggles often leave us lingering with such a question.
+And every time I went looking for an answer, externally, I landed on the same word: Purpose.

 I used these statements too, in my earlier years in brand strategy while helping clients.
 Every version felt good in the moment and on paper, but none of them stuck.
 For me, I'd sit with it, repeat it, refine it, but something felt missing.
 I couldn’t help but think, this isn’t it.
 The search didn't end, it got louder inside.

-You can borrow a statement, a framework, you can borrow actions and behaviours, you can even borrow how it feels.
 But you cannot borrow the evidence that makes it real.

 Purpose is not a sentence we write.
 It’s a pattern that's lived long enough to recognise.
 That's the difference between a purpose statement and the origins: one sounds good, the other has receipts.